 I know I’ve talked here about foods I crave that aren’t quite right in my adopted country, and pickles top that list!
 British gherkins just don’t do it for me- they are too sweet and multi-flavoured.
 When I say I crave pickles, I really mean it- I am known in my family for saving the jar and drinking the pickle juice!
 There is nothing better than a nice, crisp and juicy kosher dill pickle.
 Actually, one of my favourite childhood ‘trips’ was to go to the supermarket with my dad and pick the pickle from the barrel (but I did not pick a peck of pickled peppers, just to set the record straight).

 After reading around, I learned that some pickles are made with vinegar while others are pickled by letting the juice ferment a bit.
 Apparently, Polish pickles are fermented.
-This explains why they looked similar to what I expected from a pickle (the standard jar of British pickled cucumers has many extra spices floating around), but it did not taste the same.
+This explains why they looked similar to what I expected from a pickle based on looks (the standard jar of British pickled cucumbers has many extra spices floating around), but it did not taste the same.

 Some of the dill pickle recipes I came across online had ‘pickling seasonings’ in the ingredients.
 Unnamed, mixed spices always make me nervous when purchasing them outside of the area in which the writer purchased them- you never know how different each culture or nation’s take on the mixture will be from the intended flavour.
 Checking into the ingredients of pickling spices, I decided to skip them for my first attempt because some of the flavours evoke sweetness (like cloves) for me, something I wanted to avoid.